Difference between plug-in hybrid and electric

 Although they do not achieve zero emissions, plug-in hybrid cars achieve a very significant reduction in emissions compared to internal combustion engine cars.

-An electric vehicle has a very positive impact on noise pollution, reducing it considerably and contributing to making urban environments more liveable.
-In addition, they do not emit polluting gases when they run and, if the electric energy comes from renewable sources, their environmental impact is even lower.
+An electric vehicle has a very positive impact on noise pollution, considerably reducing it and helping to make urban environments more liveable.
+In addition, electric vehicles produce no polluting emissions while driving and, when the electricity comes from renewable sources, their environmental impact is even lower.

-Electric car batteries are the subject of ongoing research, both in terms of materials and storage technology.
-In this way, at the same time as research is being carried out into lighter, higher capacity batteries, progress is being made on issues as crucial for the environment as the recycling of these devices, which is currently a battle horse for all manufacturers.
+While electric cars are already a sustainable reality, the future is even more promising, as improvements continue to emerge.
+Electric car batteries are the subject of ongoing research, both in terms of materials and energy storage technology.
+As research advances into higher-capacity, lighter batteries, progress is also being made on issues that are crucial for the environment, such as recycling these devices, which is currently a major challenge for all manufacturers.